- While online banking is convenient, it’s fraught with scammers and hackers.

 Create Your Own Privacy Triggers With Smart Rules

 Like all the other VPNs on this list, CyberGhost’s monthly plan is expensive, but you get significant discounts on the long-term plans, especially if you opt for three years.
 Each plan comes with a 45-day money-back guarantee, the longest we’ve seen so far.
+Read our ExpressVPN vs CyberGhost comparison guide to learn how it compares to our top pick.

 5. Private Internet Access (PIA)